oracle-livelabs/analytics-ai/generative-ai-agent-23ai/oda/oda.md

     ![ODA import rest services](images/oda_import_rest_services2.png)

-    Import both Rest Services - The GenAIAgentCreateSession Rest API service (using "agent-RESTService-GenAIAgentCreateSession.yaml") and the GenAIAgentChat Rest API service (using "agent-RESTService-GenAIAgentChat.yaml")
+     **Note** Import both Rest Services - The GenAIAgentCreateSession Rest API service (using "agent-RESTService-GenAIAgentCreateSession.yaml") and the GenAIAgentChat Rest API service (using "agent-RESTService-GenAIAgentChat.yaml")

-7. In the GenAIAgentCreateSession Rest API service, under Parameters, click on the pencil icon to change the value of the GenAIAgentEndpointId
+6. In the GenAIAgentCreateSession Rest API service, under Parameters, click on the pencil icon to change the value of the GenAIAgentEndpointId

     ![ODA create session api](images/oda_create_session_api1.png)

-8. In the Value field, remove the existing value 1, and put the value of the GenAI Agent Endpoint Id (from Lab 2 Task 4 Step 4), and then click the Tick icon
+7. In the Value field, remove the existing value 1, and put the value of the GenAI Agent Endpoint Id (from Lab 3 Task 2 Step 4), and then click the Tick icon

     ![ODA create session api](images/oda_create_session_api2.png)

-9. Test the GenAIAgentCreateSession Rest API service, by clicking on the Test Request button.
-You should see Response Status 200, with a proper Resoponse Body.
+8. Test the GenAIAgentCreateSession Rest API service, by clicking on the Test Request button.
+You should see Response Status 200, with a proper Response Body.
 Ensure that the "welcomeMessage and "id" fields are not blank / null.

     ![ODA create session api](images/oda_create_session_api3.png)